-You have taken your dog to the vet and increased their exercise and mental enrichment and s/he is still distressed when you leave.
+You have taken your dog to the Vet and increased their exercise and mental enrichment and they are still distressed when you leave.
 So, what do you do now?

-Well, first of all what DON'T you do.
-Do not stop being affectionate with your dog, don't stop talking to them, playing with them, snuggling up on the sofa or even letting them sleep on your bed if that is what normally happens.
-There is no evidence that by doing any of this, your dog will develop separation issues.
-In stopping doing these things, you are more likely to cause both you and your dog more distress, which is not healthy for either of you.
+Continue to be affectionate with your dog.
+It is OK to talk to them, play with them, snuggle up on the sofa, or even let them sleep on your bed if that is what normally happens.
+There is no evidence to suggest that by doing any of this, your dog will develop separation issues.
+By stopping such interactions with your dog, there is a greater chance of causing both you and your dog more distress, which we want to avoid.

-Another thing not to worry about is whether your dog is following you around the house.
-Most dogs who have separation anxiety do follow their owners around but a high percentage of dogs who do
+If your dog follows you around the property, that is OK.
+Dogs are highly social animals and like our company; most dogs who have separation anxiety do follow their owners around, yet a high percentage of dogs who do not.

-NOT have the disorder do the same - following you does not mean that your dog has separation anxiety.
-However, people have been reporting that their dog is becoming more 'clingy' during lockdown.
-This does not necessarily mean that they are more distressed, it may just mean that they are just more used to you being around.
+So, if your dog is following your around, this does not mean your dog has a separation anxiety.
+However, people do report that their dog becomes 'clingy' when they are at home full-time.
+This does not necessarily mean that your dog is more distressed when left, it may just mean that they are just more used to you being around.